seanwash/dnccast-show-notes/028-general-firehosery.md

 Special thanks to [Digital Ocean](http://digitalocean.com/doesnotcompute) for sponsoring this week's episode!

-Head on over to [http://digitalocean.com/doesnotcompute](http://digitalocean.com/doesnotcompute) and you'll get 1 1gb droplet for free for an entire month.
-That's free money!
+Head on over to [http://digitalocean.com/doesnotcompute](http://digitalocean.com/doesnotcompute) and you'll get a 1gb droplet for free for an entire month.
+Again, that's a free ssd backed server with a dozen one click installs available for _free_.

-towards your own Lightning-Quick SSD Server to do with as you please.
-You get complete control over your virtual server and they provide a number of great services such as automated backups, node balancers, two factor authentication and more!

 ### Things Mentioned